One-party rule in Seychelles

-From 1979 to 1991, Seychelles was ruled by France-Albert René and the Seychelles People's Progressive Front as a one-party state.
-During this time the state built one of Africa's highest gross domestic products per capita.
+From 1977 to 1991, Seychelles was ruled by France-Albert René and the Seychelles People's Progressive Front as a one-party state.

 History

-In 1977 France-Albert René's SPUP led a bloodless coup against the SDP–led Government, and in 1979, new elections were also called in and Rene was formally elected President of Seychelles.
+In 1977 France-Albert René's SPUP led a coup against the SDP–led Government, and in 1979, new elections were also called in and Rene was formally elected President of Seychelles.
 The newly reformed system of one-party socialism featured a directly elected president, as well as the original plurality system of legislative representation.
 All political activity took place under the rule of the Seychelles People's Progressive Front, and the President was voted for on a yes-no basis by any Seychelles citizen 17 or older.
 The president enjoyed almost unchecked executive power, and appointed his own cabinet as well as his own chair of the Assembly.
 The legislature itself was unable to rule independently, and instead only enacted the bills proposed by the executive.
 Criticism of René or any aspect of his government was not tolerated.